Last Updated on March 18, 2023

 - This canned dog food is very easy to digest and will tempt even the pickiest of pups

-- Features no by-products or ingredients that could be harmful to the wellbeing of your pregnant pooch
+- Features no by-products or ingredients that could be harmful to the wellbeing of your mommy pooch

 - This food is made in the USA with the best ingredients sourced from North America, New Zealand, Australia, Italy, and Chile